vishpatel24/Water-Level-Indicator-with-auto-on-off-/README.md

 # Water(Fluid)-Level-Indicator-with-auto-on-off-
 It's Water level indicator which uses ultrasonic sensor and shows status on android app over the internet.
 It also can turn water motor on-off automatically and manually.

+Consider images in the repo for visual overview.

 Functionalities: